DemandPeripherals/dpdaemon/fpga-drivers/enumerator/readme.txt

 At system startup the enumerator interrogates the FPGA to get a list of the peripherals built into the FPGA image.
-It then does a edloadso on the peripherals listed.
+It then does a dploadso on the peripherals listed.
 Other driver modules communicate with this driver using this driver's 'tx_pkt()' routine.
 Each driver that manages an FPGA peripheral must offer a 'rx_pkt'